Using caches and message brokers in betting platforms

 Kafka → ClickHouse: streaming analytics, live betting tracking

-What it gives the platform
+What does it give the platform

 Event response - within milliseconds

-Scalability of microservices without rigid binding
+• Scalability of microservices without a hard bundle

-Reliability improvement: failures do not affect the entire system
+• Increased reliability: failures do not affect the entire system

-Ability to build real-time analytics and alerting
+• Ability to build real-time analytics and alerting

 Contact Us